 Why do programmers regularly rewrite other people's ready-made code without adding new functions?
 It is all about refactoring.
 Refactoring is like putting things in order at your workplace.
 If you don't do it for a long time, your work eventually becomes uncomfortable.
-Code refactoring is a process that involves removing duplicate code, patches, and other issues from the code repository.
+Code refactoring meaning thr process that involves removing duplicate code, patches, and other issues from the code repository.
 It can also help avoid code rot, which is a common issue when dealing with programming inconsistencies.
 And the considerable advantage of refactoring is that it speeds up further development in large teams.
 How to understand what refactoring is and how to do - it in this article.

 Few words about code